Hi, we are Mandy & Steve and we would like to welcome you to Miner’s Cottage.

 Village Pubs, Cafe's & Restaurants

 The Sun (nearest to the Cottage) Great atmosphere with a wide range of Wines, Lagers, Real Ales and Spirits (esp Gin!).
 The menu is superb offering freshly made meals.
+The homemade meat pies are delicious!

 The Black Bull Another traditional pub, offering their own brand of Real Ale (Blubird).
 Great menu with plenty to choose from.